How Many Bank Accounts Should I Have?

 Do I need to have a brick-and-mortar bank?

-Access to brick-and-mortar banking is a must in certain circumstances, like if a substantial portion of your income is paid in cash or you need a safe deposit box to store particularly valuable items.
+Many people don't need a brick-and-mortar bank, since so many transactions are done online.
+But if a substantial portion of your income is paid in cash, or you need a safe deposit box to store valuable items, you'll need an in-person bank.

 Erika Photo